Deep TMS Therapy

 Information for Referring Psychiatrists and Other Healthcare Providers

 The Texas TMS Center is an outpatient deep transcranial magnetic stimulation (Deep TMS) treatment facility.
-We provide Deep TMS therapy under the supervision of board certified general and geriatric psychiatrist, Jaron L. Winston, MD.
+We provide Deep TMS therapy for depression under the supervision of board certified general and geriatric psychiatrist, Jaron L. Winston, MD.
 Our center has over eight years experience offering TMS therapy to patients in Central Texas.

 Patients who are referred to us for Deep TMS, continue their ongoing relationships with referring clinicians throughout and after the completion of Deep TMS therapy.
 All decisions regarding medication management and treatment are made in conjunction with the referring physician or healthcare provider.
 In addition, referring clinicians receive weekly updates from Jaron L. Winston, M.D. on patient progress and are alerted immediately to any acute concerns.
 Upon completion of Deep TMS treatments, patients return for follow up care with their referring physician or healthcare provider.

 Why should I refer my patients for Deep TMS?